pgangwar-ucsd/ECE-284-WI-2023-Project/README.md

 -r 150 : read_len of 150
 -w 20 : using 20 samples from a clade
 -s 2 : sequencing depth of 2
 -T * : currenty not mentioned in run.sh.
-Including this value allows us to run the code on specified number of cores
+Including this value allows us to run the code on specified number of cores.
+Else runs on all cores of machine